gwain0/GiveVision/README.md

 GiveVision
 ==========
 I made this edit on GitHub
-I made this edit on Eclipse
+I made this edit on Eclipse with Piotr